Back to stories

 What Comes Next

 Once signed, these laws will establish Washington as a testing ground for AI regulation that other states are likely to watch closely.
+For businesses operating in the state, here is a breakdown of what Washington's AI laws mean for your business and what compliance steps to take now.
 The chatbot safety provisions in particular could set a template for protecting minors online — a rare area of bipartisan consensus in an otherwise polarized policy landscape.

 More in Policy